Democracy in the United States: The Basics for Every Citizen

 Watch: Citizen: The Most Important Title in American Democracy | Chris Hand | TEDxJacksonville

-Recognizing the historical struggle to secure the right to vote for all American citizens underscores its significance:
+Recognizing the historical struggle to secure the right to vote for all American citizens underscores its significance: Watch: The fight for the right to vote in the United States | Nicki Beaman Griffin | TED-Ed

 To make informed decisions in our diverse and evolving country, it’s imperative to fully understand civil liberties and rights, including the importance of voting and the need to organize and act against injustices: